Rye College

 Overview of Department

-Religious Education is about understanding what makes people “tick”.
+Religious and Beliefs is about understanding what makes people “tick”.
 At Rye College, we teach the East Sussex Agreed Syllabus for Religious Education which is "open, broad, exploring a range of religious and non-religious worldviews."
 This syllabus has as its principal aim: to explore what people believe and what difference this makes to how they live, so that pupils can gain the knowledge, understanding and skills needed to handle questions raised by religion and belief, reflecting on their own ideas and ways of living.
 The syllabus reflects the fact that "the religious traditions in Great Britain are in the main Christian," while taking care to "accord equal respect to different religious convictions and to non-religious belief."
 Within the curriculum, core modules explaining the key festivals of Christianity sit alongside modules studying Islam, Judaism, Sikhism and Buddhism as well as Humanist and other non-religious beliefs.

 Curriculum Statement: Values and Aims